Tree-pika/Machine-Learning-Python/README.md

 # Machine-Learning-Python
-Learn classic models in machine learning with python for:participate in the Kaggle competition
+Learn classic models in machine learning with python for:
+* Participation in the Kaggle competition
+* Asset Management in finance